-Asi Burak is a veteran of the videogame and tech industries, and an award-winning executive producer.
+Asi Burak is a veteran of the videogame and tech industries.
 In 2011, Burak was named one of the “Digital 25: Leaders in Emerging Entertainment” by the Producers Guild of America (PGA) and Variety Magazine for his work on games for impact.

 He is currently the CEO of Power Play and also the Chairman of the influential industry organization Games for Change (G4C), which produces the annual Games for Change Festival.

 He has served as a strategic advisor to organizations like EON Productions (producer of the James Bond films), Tribeca Enterprises, Newsweek, and McCann Erickson, helping guide the strategic use of games and digital experiences to further brand engagement.

 Prior to serving as G4C’s President from 2010 to 2015, Asi co-founded and led Impact Games, the creators of PeaceMaker and Play the News (acquired by Hybrid Learning Systems in 2010).